TheLegitBaljit/OOPProject2/OOPProject2Part2/README.md

 We used it in the Task class so it will be more understandable to create a Task object, without revealing the creational logic behind it.

+In addition, we used Adapter design pattern so we can sort the Task objects which are type Callable in the priority queue which is type Runnable.

 Here are the main difficulties we encountered while working on the project:

 1. We were not sure how the sort the tasks in the thread pool by their priority. we solved it by using the Comparable interface,